rFalque/pointCloudSkeletonization/README.md

 ![skeletonization](https://github.com/rFalque/pointCloudSkeletonization/raw/master/images/skeletonization.png "example of point cloud skeletonization through Laplacian contraction")

 ## todo
-* inspect the cases where the laplacian contraction produces a segmentation fault
-* reset the camera automatically
+* add parallelization

-## Differences with the original paper
+## Differences with the original paper [1]
-* Differente implementation of the laplacian
+* Different implementation of the laplacian
-* Allows to produce a set of correspondence with similar number of points associated to it
+* The nodes are generated using the farthest sampling algorithm (using either a sphere or k-NN to find neighbours).
+The k-NN sampling allows to have nodes generated with respect to the points density
-* Simpler skeleton trimming (which works only for shape of [genus](https://en.wikipedia.org/wiki/Genus_(mathematics)) 0)
+* Several skeleton trimming is available depending of the required skeleton type

 ## Link to the original papers
 1. [Point Cloud Skeletons via Laplacian-Based Contraction](https://gfx.uvic.ca/pubs/2010/cao_smi10/paper.pdf)